-A brisk pace for 10 minutes or more brings more health benefits.
-You can warm up and cool down by walking slowly at the beginning and end of your of your walk.
+Walking at a brisk pace for 10 minutes or more brings more health benefits.
+You can warm up and cool down by walking slowly at the beginning and end of your walk.

 Obviously, you can walk alone or you can arrange to walk with friends or whānau.
 You can also search online for a walking group to join.

 Tip: If you arrange to meet a friend at a specific time and place, or set a walking date with a whānau member or partner, it can give you the motivation to ‘show up’.
 Having a companion to chat to while you walk can make the steps fly by.

 Try walking different routes to keep it interesting – you never know what you’ll discover when you’re out and about.